TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Rte/InTheFrontend/Introduction.rst

    with existing data.
 This might require some considerations concerning multiple aspects.

-*  Links might be choosen out of the existing pages of the website, those links can be added as internal instead of external links but require a visual and functional option to select from existing pages.
+*  Links might be chosen out of the existing pages of the website, those links can be added as internal instead of external links but require a visual and functional option to select from existing pages.